-We have our 3 person ‘roughing’ it tent and we also have our big ‘glamping’ tent for luxury car camping.
+We have our three-person ‘roughing’ it tent and we also have our big ‘glamping’ tent for luxury car camping.
 When we went we took our big ‘glamping’ tent.
-At home our little babe slept in a moses/wicker bassinet.
+At home, our little babe slept in a moses/wicker bassinet.
 Since this was easy to transport we decided to have her sleep in the bassinet in the tent.
 We put her at the top of our heads but you could also put the bassinet between you and your partner.
-Another option is using the KidCo P4012 PeaPod Plus Infant Travel Bed, Midnight.
-If your baby is a little older you could put them beside you in their own sleeping bag or sleep sac.
+There are some other great options in the post Best Camping Beds for Babies.
+If your baby is a little older you could put them beside you in their own sleeping bag or sleep sack.

 6. Camping Neighbours

-Choosing a family friendly campground is important.
-Number 1 you want a place where there are other families that understand that babies do cry.
+Choosing a family-friendly campground is important.
+Number 1, you want a place where there are other families that understand that babies do cry.
 I have been car camping a lot throughout my life and there are always families in RV’s with toddlers or teenagers which means that they had newborns before.
-Number 2 you don’t want a party campground where your neighbours are pumping up music til all hours of the night.
-Pre-baby my husband and I stayed at a surf campground in Ucluelet and our neighbours were pumping techno till 12 am.
-Not exactly baby friendly.

 7. Where to go